 The current default approach of storing everything into the filesystem is the main reason why Jenkins does not fit the "Cloud Native" model, with features like HA, zero downtime, or pay per use.
-While there are plenty of plugins that implement parts of this vision, this becomes cumbersome to configure and a usability nightmare for users, as the Essentials JEP has pointed out.
+While there are plenty of plugins that implement parts of this vision, this becomes cumbersome to configure and a usability nightmare for users, as JEP-300 has pointed out.
 Going towards a model where cloud services are consumed where it makes sense, the overall complexity on operating Jenkins in a cloud or containerized environment is greatly reduced.
-Other related projects include Jenkins X which would greatly benefit from a Cloud Native Jenkins inside Kubernetes.
+Other related projects include Jenkins X and Jenkins Evergreen which would greatly benefit from a Cloud Native storage for Jenkins.

 There are several clear areas open for improvement, which are summarized here and will be detailed in future documents.
 A mayor pain point is the usage of local disk as all-purpose storage, which causes issues running on containerized or distributed environments, requiring highly performant filesystems, and all the configuration pain like initial sizing and resizing with downtime.
 We believe that by using cloud provided services the overall usability, performance and scalability can be improved while enabling new demanded functionality.